jamietre/iter8/README.md

 #### min([mapCallback])

-Return the minimum of all values in the seqeunce: If an optional `mapCallback` function is provided, the function will be invoked for each element, and the return value used as the value to compare.
+Return the minimum of all values in the sequence: If an optional `mapCallback` function is provided, the function will be invoked for each element, and the return value used as the value to compare.

 ```Javascript
 let x = iter([3,1,2,4]).min()